Additive processes on the real line and Loewner chains: Measures and measure-valued functions

-Appendix~\ref{sec:weak_and_vague} collects basic facts on weak and vague convergences of finite Borel measures.
-The reader can find a large part of them in Bauer's book~\cite{Bau01}.
-In Appendix~\ref{sec:measurability}, we discuss part of the equivalent conditions, listed in Lemma~\ref{lem:HVF_measurability}, on measurability of the measure-valued function $t \mapsto \nu_t$.
+Appendix~\ref{sec:weak_and_vague} provides a quick review of weak and vague convergences of finite Borel measures; the reader can find a large part of them in Bauer's book~\cite{Bau01}.
+Based on this review, convergence of measure-valued continuous functions is discussed in Appendix~\ref{sec:topology_of_luwc}.
+Appendix~\ref{sec:measurability} is devoted to a specific topic: we discuss part of the equivalent conditions, listed in Lemma~\ref{lem:HVF_measurability}, on measurability of the measure-valued function $t \mapsto \nu_t$.